wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-Transactional-Locking-II.markdown

 objects cannot be deallocated or leave transactional state freely, as the GC must guarantee no threads could access a deallocated/non-transactional object.

+TL2 observes the OCC read-validate-write (RVW) pattern.
+Like all STM implementations, read and write instructions are instrumented by the compiler to invoke special "barrier" functions.
+The validation phase performs element-wise timestamp verification.
+The write phase observes 2PL for the write set, and updates the per-element timestamp.
+We describe each phase in detail below.

+On transaction begin, the value of the global timestamp counter is read as begin timestamp (bt).
+The global counter is not incremented.
+The transaction uses bt to detect write operations on data items after it starts.

+On transactional load, if the address hits the write set, then the dirty value is forwarded.